 We never sit up straight.
 Do you?
 Of course, not!

 Do you often feel stiffness or shoulder pain (without injury)?
 If yes, it might be a symptom of shoulder impingement.
 It is a shoulder condition where rotator cuff tendons become damaged.
-Human shoulder is made of three bones – humerus of the arm bone, shoulder blade, and collarbone.
-These bones are connected with each other by a series of muscles and tendons called rotator cuff.
+The human shoulder is made of three bones – humerus of the arm bone, shoulder blade, and collarbone.
+These bones are connected with each other by a series of muscles and tendons called the rotator cuff.
 The top of the arm bone is secured with a lubricating sac, called bursa which allows the rotator cuff to move freely when you move your arm.
 Shoulder impingement is caused by shortening of the space between the rotator cuff and acromion which occurs due to poor posture in our daily life.
-The postures we have during reading, driving, working or exercising impacts the acromion space.
-Maintaining the right posture, changing postures frequently, improving shoulder motion including rolling it up and back and letting them relax can greatly lead to shoulder muscle pain relief and gradually get rid of this condition.
+The postures we have during reading, driving, working, or exercising impact the acromion space.
+Maintaining the right posture, changing postures frequently, improving shoulder motion including rolling it up and back, and letting them relax can greatly lead to shoulder muscle pain relief, and gradually get rid of this condition.

 Want to See How We Can Help You?